Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Introduction

 \begin{enumerate}

-\item Are the methods that generate the best solutions for the LOP able to do so in reasonable times, for example, under a day in the most challenging instances currently in use?
+\item Are the methods that generate the best solutions for the LOP able to do so in reasonable times, for example, under a day in the most challenging instances?

 \item Will today's cutting-edge methods in the LOP continue to retain their prominence in the computing systems of the future, that is, after a significant increase in computing capabilities?
-Or, on the contrary, will they be unable to scale properly and require methodological changes?
+Or, on the contrary, will they be unable to scale properly?

-\item Have optimal solutions already been achieved for the current most challenging datasets, or, on the contrary, is there still room for improvement in the design of the solvers for the LOP?
+\item Have optimal solutions already been achieved for the current most challenging datasets, or, on the contrary, is there still room for improvement?

 \end{enumerate}